choongyx/blog/aboutme.md

 # subtitle: Why you'd want to go on a date with me
 ---

 Hello!
 I am a Computer Science student interested in Cybersecurity and I enjoy participating in CTFs to learn more about the field.
 In this blog, I will be posting my writeups to the CTFs I have participated in.
 I hope you will enjoy reading them and hopefully learn a thing or two!
-I'd love to have some feedback on my writeups as well and I am contactable via my email imma_potatooo@hotmail.com.
+I'd love to have some feedback on my writeups as well and I am contactable via my [email](mailto:imma_potatooo@hotmail.com).

 ## CTFs